All Products

 Step 1: Upload the template code to the code repository

-1. Log on to the ROS console.
+1. Log on to the Resource Orchestration Service console.

 4. Upload the template code to the code repository.

-1. Log on to Apsara DevOps Flow.
+1. Log on to Apsara DevOps.

 Note

 10. Click Save and Run.
 In the Run Pipeline dialog box, click Run.
-The pipeline automatically creates the specified stack.
+The pipeline automatically creates the stack.

-Step 3: Automate the update of the stack
+Step 3: Update the stack